Public Lecture: “A Tale of Two Qallunaat”

 Event Fee:

-This lecture session is part of the Society's long tradition of holding free public lectures.
-Talks on a wide range of topics are held on the fourth Tuesday of each month at the Thunder Bay Museum from September to April.
+This presentation is part of the 2023-24 Thunder Bay Historical Museum Society’s Lecture Series sponsored by the Department of History.
+Since 1908, the Thunder Bay Historical Museum Society has been regularly holding talks on a wide range of topics on the fourth Tuesday of each month at the Thunder Bay Museum (425 Donald Street East) from September to April.
+All presentations are free and open to the public.

 Event Date: